Katherine Clerk Maxwell: Personal life

-After the merger of Marischal College with Kings College to form the new University of Aberdeen in 1860, James Clerk Maxwell lost his position and the couple moved to London for five years whilst Katherine's husband took up the role of Natural Philosophy Chair at King's College.
-Katherine nursed her husband through smallpox in September 1860 at the Maxwell family estate, then through erysipelas following a riding incident in September 1865.
+After the merger of Marischal College with Kings College to form the new University of Aberdeen in 1860, Maxwell lost his position and the couple moved to London for five years, where Maxwell served as professor of Natural Philosophy at King's College.
+Katherine nursed her husband through smallpox in September 1860 at the Maxwell family estate in Scotland, then through erysipelas following a riding incident in September 1865.
 The Maxwells were avid riders.
 In a letter to a friend and colleague, James mentioned their regular outings to the Brig of Urr, mounted on their horses Darling and Charlie.
 Charlie was a bay pony that James bought for Katherine at a horse fair where James allegedly contracted smallpox.
-Charlie was named after Charles Hope Cay, the very friend to whom James wrote.
+Charlie was named after Charles Hope Cay, the cousin to whom James wrote.

-The couple moved to the Maxwell estate, Glenlair, in around 1865, with James using this time to write up some of his key work.
-In 1871 James Clerk Maxwell became Cambridge University's first Cavendish Professor of Experimental Physics.
+The couple moved to the Maxwell estate, Glenlair, in 1865, with James using this time to write up some of his key work.
+In 1871 James Clerk Maxwell was appointed Cambridge University's first Cavendish Professor of Experimental Physics.
 During this time the couple lived in Cambridge but continued to spend summers at Glenlair.

 Katherine had a number of health issues and suffered a prolonged illness in 1876, which her husband nursed her through.
 Despite this, and Katherine's role in caring for her husband, Margaret Tait (wife of P. G. Tait) is said to have accused Katherine of derailing her husband's career because of her illness and James Clerk Maxwell's care for her.

-Katherine was widowed when James Clerk Maxwell died of stomach cancer on 5 November 1879.
+Katherine was widowed when James Clerk Maxwell died of stomach cancer in Cambridge on 5 November 1879.
 On the day of his death James expressed concern for Katherine's health.
-Little is known about Katherine's life during the seven years between her husband's death and her own.
+Katherine continued to live in their house on Scroope Terrace in Cambridge, but little else is known of her life during the seven years between her husband's death and her own.

 She died in Cambridge on 12 December 1886 and is buried alongside her husband in Parton, Dumfries and Galloway.
-She did not have any children.